Humanizing city technologies

 Behind the trips and clicks

 To study the traveler experience of new mobility, I conducted a series of interviews and focus groups with residents of senior living communities and with young tech workers.
 The visions and values of new mobility emerged in interviews with software developers, mobility operations managers, and transportation planners, as well as in attendance at industry conferences.
-I have also studied the development of several data specifications that form the technical infrastructure of mobility platforms (e.g., GTFS, GBFS, and MDS).
 Much of my empirical work focuses on observations in the Seattle area, but grounded in their broader North American context.

 Theoretical grounding